Saty-am02/cambly/README.md

 ## Overview

 This repository contains the code for my learning website, showcasing my Learning website,diffrent languages and more.
-The website is built using [HTML, CSS, JavaScript,php etc.], and it is designed to be fast, and user-friendly.
+The website is built using [HTML, CSS, JavaScript,php etc], and it is designed to be fast, and user-friendly.

 **Live Website:**
 http://cambly.epizy.com/cambly/